Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Abstract

 \section{Abstract}

-Let $F$ be a non-Archimedean field.
+Let $F$ be a local non-Archimedean field.
 A sequence of derivatives of generalized Steinberg representations can be used to construct simple quotients of Bernstein-Zelevinsky derivatives of irreducible representations of $\mathrm{GL}_n(F)$.
-We introduce a notion of a highest derivative multisegment and use it to give a combinatorial criteria when two sequences of derivatives of generalized Steinberg representations give rise isomorphic simple quotients of Bernstein-Zelevinsky derivatives of an irreducible representation.
-We also show a certain uniqueness statement which hence gives a canonical sequence and show that such sequence possesses several useful properties.
-Those results can be translated to affine Hecke algebra of type A, by using our previous formulation of Bernstein-Zelevinsky derivatives in affine Hecke algebra of type A setting.
+In the first of a series of articles, we introduce a notion of a highest derivative multisegment, which in turn gives a combinatorial approach to study problems about those simple quotients.
+We also prove a double derivative result along the way.